ASIATIC ECHOES - THE IDENTIFICATION OF ANCIENT CHINESE PICTOGRAMS IN PRE-COLUMBIAN NORTH AMERICAN ROCK WRITING

 In this the final edition, the reader will find scholarly evaluations of 107 uniquely ancient Chinese pictograms located in North America along with supporting charts, academic commentary, and specific site information.

-No further editions or revisions of this report or website are planned.
-Rather, in the future each new Supplemental Research report will be freely posted on Academia edu., Researchgate.com, and The Digital Archaeological Record (www.tdar.org).
+No further revisions of Asiatic Echoes - 3rd edition, 2021 are planned.
+Rather, in the future each new discovery will posted as a Supplemental Chart on this site under the above heading of Additional Research Publications - Supplemental Charts.
+The previous 2018 edition of Asiatic Echoes is freely available from Academia edu., Researchgate.com, and The Digital Archaeological Record (www.tdar.org).

 Collectively, here is the long sought for written evidence that in pre-Columbian times ancient Asiatic explorers positively interacted with Native North American populations and left their script symbols upon the rocks of the continent.